 As we enter into the month of June, it’s time once again to recognize Men’s Health Awareness Month.
 Every June since 1994, people across the country have dedicated this month to men’s health initiatives.
 It’s an important time to remember the many health issues that men face.
-Whether it’s physical, mental, or emotional, as we draw attention to men’s problems more of them will get the help they need.
-Finding proper treatment with a Men’s Rehab Program or mental health or addiction treatment program can help you or any man in your life take charge of their mental and emotional health.
+Whether it’s physical, mental, or emotional, as we draw attention to men’s problems, more of them will get the help they need.
+Finding proper treatment with a men’s rehab program for mental health or addiction treatment can help you or any man in your life take charge of their mental and emotional health.

 The Men’s Health Month Initiative

 The men’s health month initiative started out as men’s health week.
 In 1994, Senator Bob Dole and Congressman Bill Richardson came together to sponsor a bill recognizing the week leading up to Father’s Day.
 The men’s health week sought to encourage men to greater health and to highlight men’s health challenges.
 Men face a wide array of health problems each year, including:

 - Substance abuse

 - Heart disease

 Men’s Health Month is an excellent time to get treatment for these and many more concerns.

 In short, the main goal for Men’s Health Awareness Month is to inspire men to be more proactive in their healthcare.
 Through this initiative, people attempt to raise awareness about men’s diseases.
 It encourages men to seek preventative screenings and tests for diseases.
 For clarity, some of the things men can do to take better care of themselves are as follows:

 - Keep the heart healthy: Men have twice as many heart attacks as women, which means they need to work twice as hard to keep their hearts in good shape.